top of page

 • The main objective is to tune the car, not have to fix mechanical or electrical problems on it.
 Matt may be able to fix some minor problems during the dyno session, but not always for free.
 If your car is not in proper working order, you may be asked to bring it back once the repairs have been completed.
 Customers will be charged for any tuning or labor/diagnosing time.

 • Remove any unnecessary items from the passenger seat/floor.
+I need to use this space for dyno remote, laptop, cables, etc.

 • If your car spills excessive fluids on the dyno floor, you may be charged a clean-up fee.